angelrps/MasterDataScience_FinalProject/README.md

 The *taxis* dataset was specially hard, as the file size was too heavy (8GB and 83 million lines) to be read with my computer's memory.
 I had to compress it (800MB), and load it in chunks of 10.000 lines, perform all the analysis and transformations and put the chunks back together in a single file.

 ### Data Analysis
-Now is time to explore the data further by creating some self-explanatory graphs.
+Now is time to explore the data further by creating some self-explanatory graphs (check the notebook [here](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Data_Analysis_01.ipynb)).
 #### 1. Map pickups by zone
 I plotted a choropleth map showing Manhattan taxi zones by number of pickups, highlighting the top ten in red.
 These zones should coincide with the predictions of the machine learning models.